AdamBoley/Exam-Scores-Analysis/README.md

 After discussions with the local government, I have formulated several hypotheses.
 These hypotheses will guide the data analysis:

+### Primary

 - I hypothesize that students who attend the test preparation course attain higher test scores

 - I hypothesize that a student's lunch program has an effect on their test scores

+- I hypothesize that increased levels of parental education correlate with higher test scores.
+For this hypothesis, I have made the reasonable assumption that better educated parents have a greater focus on education

 - I hypothesize that increased levels of parental education negatively correlate to their children's participation in the free/reduced school lunch program.
 For this hypothesis, I have made the reasonable assumption that better educated parents earn higher wages, and that the free/reduced school lunch program is only available to poorer parents

-- I hypothesize that increased levels of parental education correlate with higher test scores.
-For this hypothesis, I have made the reasonable assumption that better educated parents have a greater focus on education
+- I hypothesize that a student's gender has an effect on their individual and overall test scores.
+It is the opinion of my Mentor that girls tend to perform better in education than boys, and [this article](https://www.theguardian.com/education/2021/aug/10/a-level-results-top-5-data-takeaways) appears to support that opinion

+### Secondary

 - I hypothesize that increased levels of parental education correlate with increased participation in the test preparation program.
 As above, for this hypothesis, I have made the reasonable assumption that better educated parents have a greater focus on education

-- I hypothesize that a student's gender has an effect on their individual and overall test scores.
-It is the opinion of my Mentor that girls tend to perform better in education than boys, and [this article](https://www.theguardian.com/education/2021/aug/10/a-level-results-top-5-data-takeaways) appears to support that opinion

 - I hypothesize that a student's ethnicity has an effect on their test scores.